mautic/developer-documentation-new/docs/rest_api/stages.rst

 Delete Stage
 ************

+Delete a Stage.

 .. vale on

-Delete a Stage by its ID.

 .. code-block:: php